elijahmont3x/blue-green-deploy/README.md

 ### Multi-Container Infrastructure

-With the enhanced multi-container support, your infrastructure can now support both stateless (blue/green deployed) and stateful (shared) services:
+With the multi-container support, your infrastructure can support both stateless (blue/green deployed) and stateful (shared) services:

 ```mermaid
 flowchart TB